tedana’s denoising approach

 Estimates of the parameters are saved as T2starmap.nii.gz and S0map.nii.gz.

-them on a volume-by-volume basis with only a small number of echoes is not
+estimating them on a volume-by-volume basis with only a small number of echoes is not feasible

 As such, we estimate average